 Unless your stay in Sweden is only going to be short, you should open a Swedish bank account.
 It will save you money on international fees and allow you to receive pay from a Swedish employer.

-The easiest way to open an account is to visit a bank branch office in person.
+The easiest way to open an account is to visit a bank branch in person.
 You usually need proof of address and your passport or Swedish ID card, but contact your bank or check its website for more details.
 Keep in mind that most banks require you to have a Swedish personal identification number when opening an account.

 Most people in Sweden manage their finances and pay their bills using either internet or mobile banking.
 Check with your Swedish bank to find out more.